 Finding the right group of people to complete the band came with its own set of challenges.
 Zack turned to Catherine Clark, a fellow opera singer, to complete the three part harmonies that the band would soon to be known for.
 Kyle James Smith was enlisted as the bassist and Zach Landreneau joined on keyboards, lap steel, guitar, accordion, and pretty much any other instrument you can think of.
 The band released a self-titled,six song, EP in 2013 and then followed that up with the full length LP “Things We Carry” in 2015.
 This album featured the single “Medicine Man” that quickly became the closing song in an increasingly popular live show.

-The band began touring across the United States in 2015 and continues to define themselves as a live act built on excellent musicianship, great songs, and that signature three part harmony that sets the band apart from their peers.
-They continue to explore new sounds and musical landscapes will remaining true to their roots along the Blue Water Highway.
+The band tours across the US on a regular basis and continues to define themselves as a live act built on excellent musicianship, great songs, and that signature three part harmony that sets the band apart from their peers.
+They recently finished a new record that will be released in early 2018 with the producer known and Machine.
+The new record explores new sounds and musical landscapes while remaining true to their roots along the Blue Water Highway.

 “Root bounded music, with contemporary drive.” – Cindy Cashdollar